RyanDaDeng/branching-assessment/readme.md

 4. test coverage is using coveralls: https://coveralls.io/github/RyanDaDeng/branching-assessment?branch=master

 ## Reflections & Conclusion

 I think the solution is a bit overkill if you think there are too many classes for the question.
-In reality, the solution could be fairly simple by manipulate array directly.
-However, if there are more rules come in, the solution will encounter a lot of if-else statements which against SOLID principles.
+In reality, the alternative solution could be fairly simple by manipulating array directly,however, it would encounter a lot of if-else statements which against SOLID principles.
+My solution is fully based on OOP idea and following SOLID principles as much as possible.

+Note: The question is a bit abstract, in real practice, I believe there can be different type of questions and the branching logic would be far more complicated.

 [ico-coverage]: https://coveralls.io/repos/github/RyanDaDeng/branching-assessment/badge.svg?branch=master&service=github
 [ico-build]: https://travis-ci.org/RyanDaDeng/branching-assessment.svg?branch=master